aws-samples/serverless-patterns/lambda-s3-athena-cdk-ts/README.md

 ### Query Failed Events with Amazon Athena

 1. Open the Amazon Athena console to run queries.
+    * You will need to setup a query result location in Amazon S3 if you've never run a query before
+    * This can be changed later in the settings

 2. Query to count failed events by error type: